kleverson/jota-ds-react/README.md

 ## Components

+The components with a * have a small explanation for its use after the table since it can be a little tricky

 | Component    | Must have properties  | optional properties
 | ----------    |  ------  |  ------
 | [`Accordion`]  | `label`='Your string' <br>`id`='your-accordion-id'<br>`children`=[string \| image \| others] |  `onColor`={true \| false} <br>`labelHeadingVariant`='h2 \| h3 \| h4' <br>`opened`="true \| false"